zanattabruno/Energy-Saver-Tests/README.md

 - Configuration: for ≤ 1,024 UEs, deploy with VES/VESPA enabled; for ≥ 2,048 UEs, bypass VES/VESPA and have the rApp scrape Prometheus directly (see the rApp configuration/README).
 Ensure image tags (e.g., `TNSM-24`) and service IPs (e.g., `e2term`) match your cluster.
 - Simulator: the stadium scenario is produced with [stadium-rf-sim](https://github.com/alexandre-huff/stadium-rf-sim/tree/TNSM-25), which generates UE distributions, radio metrics (e.g., RSRP/RSRQ/CQI/SINR/BLER), and handover events consumed by E2Sim and the xApps.

+> Important: To use the VES monitoring approach (VESPA Manager → ONAP VES → Kafka → rApp), deploy the Energy-Saver rApp from branch `TNSM-24`.
+For the direct Prometheus scraping path, use branch `TNSM-25`.

 ## Limitations

 - Within each optimization–handover cycle, per-UE locations and per-UE throughput demands are static (no continuous mobility model).
 Between cycles, users may arrive/depart and cells may be (de)activated.